Best of 2016 Films, Egypt and the US - SHERIF M. AWAD-FILM CRITIC/CURATOR/PROGRAMMER-EGYPT-ECUADOR: since 1990

 Stars: Ben Affleck, Henry Cavill, Amy Adams

 Fearing that the actions of Superman are left unchecked, Batman takes on the Man of Steel, while Lex Luthor has a plan to get rid of both.
-First appearance of Wonder Woman before the release her first solo film in 2017.
+This film also features the first appearance of Wonder Woman before her solo film in 2017.

 Director: Khaled Marei